helidon-io/helidon/docs/mp/testing/testing-ng.md

 ### Usage

-Use the [`@MockBean`](/apidocs/io.helidon.microprofile.testing.mocking/io/helidon/microprofile/testing/mocking/MockBean.html) annotation to inject an instrumented CDI bean in your test, and customize it in the test method.
+Use the [`@MockBean`][mockbean] annotation to inject an instrumented CDI bean in your test, and customize it in the test method.

 #### Example